Capt. Richard E. Verbeke

 Regional Support Group Commander

 Capt.
-Richard E. Verbeke is a native of Jefferson Township, NJ, and enlisted in the Navy in February 1977.
-After completing the nuclear power pipeline, he reported to USS Richard B. Russell (SSN 687), home ported in Groton, CT, in February 1979, where he served in Electrical Division.
-He completed two deployments and earned his silver dolphins before transferring to Nuclear Propulsion Training Unit (S1C) Windsor, CT in February 1982 for Instructor Duty.
+Richard E. Verbeke is a native of Jefferson Township, N.J., and enlisted in the Navy in February 1977.
+After completing the nuclear power pipeline, he reported to USS Richard B. Russell (SSN 687), home ported in Groton, Conn., in February 1979, where he served in Electrical Division.
+He completed two deployments and earned his silver dolphins before transferring to Nuclear Propulsion Training Unit (S1C) Windsor, Conn. in February 1982 for Instructor Duty.
 During his tour, he served as Training Coordinator, qualified as Master Training Specialist, and was advanced to Chief Petty Officer in 1984.
-He returned to sea as the Leading Chief Petty Officer of Electrical Division onboard USS Dallas (SSN 700), home ported in Groton, CT in April 1985.
+He returned to sea as the Leading Chief Petty Officer of Electrical Division onboard USS Dallas (SSN 700), home ported in Groton in April 1985.

 Capt.
 Verbeke’s next tour was Executive Officer, Naval Station Pearl Harbor where he also completed his Bachelor Degree in Mathematics and History from Excelsior College.
 He transferred to Naval Submarine Support Facility New London in April 2005 where he served as the Production Management Assistant responsible for intermediate maintenance of 18 Groton home ported submarines.